-Scale for a MySQL cluster
+Scale a MySQL cluster

 You can scale a MySQL cluster in two ways, vertical scaling and horizontal scaling.